 OK Slip Falls is one of the highest waterfalls in the Adirondacks.
-In the summer of 2014, a new trail to the falls opened making this hidden gem accessible to the public.
+In the summer of 2014, a new trail to the falls opened, making this hidden gem accessible to the public for the first time.
 The spectacular waterfall has become an extremely popular hiking destination.

 OK Slip Falls is breathtaking and there are two lovely areas to view the waterfalls.
 The viewing areas are on the east side of a deep gorge, and the waterfall is viewed to the west.
 There is a hill to your back as you view the falls.
 Once the sun rises above the hill, the waterfalls are bathed in sunlight.
 If you are interested in photographing the falls, arriving during the morning works best, as the falls are shaded by afternoon (but still gorgeous even in shade!).

-Optional 8/10 mile segment to the Hudson River: This trail segment is much more strenuous.
+Optional eight-tenths of a mile segment to the Hudson River: This trail segment is much more strenuous.
 After leaving OK Slip Falls, the trail heads around the head of the gorge and drops steeply down to a wooden bridge over OK Slip Brook.
 From this location you can see the void where the water drops over the edge of the cliffs!
 There is a well-worn herd path a short distance along the brook to the head of the falls.
-Great care should be taken in this area with such dangerous vertical cliffs.
+Great care should be taken in this area with such dangerous vertical cliffs and slippery rocks.
 After crossing the bridge, the trail heads back up to the top of the gorge and continues toward the Hudson River.
-From the top of the gorge, it is nearly a 400 foot drop in elevation to the river.
+From the top of the gorge, it is nearly a 400-foot drop in elevation to the river.
 The trail uses switchbacks, which helps ease the hiking, but it is still strenuous to climb back up.
 You can hear the rapids on the Hudson River below as you approach this steep area.
 The trail ends at the confluence of OK Slip Brook and the Hudson River.
 If you hike a short distance to the left, there is a sandy beach and an area where rocks jut out into the Hudson River.
-It is a lovely place to rest and have a food break.
+It is a lovely place to rest and have a snack.